davidweber411/javafx-SimpleJavaFxApplicationBase/README.md

 # Other

-### How to embed into your project by compiling the dependency manually
+### How to embed this library into your project by compiling the dependency manually

 1. Compile the JAR to your Maven Local repository